Plug-in electric vehicles in Pakistan: Sazgar

+Saarbe

+On 25 May 2022, Saarbe (an electric car part manufacturing company) opened its doors in Pakistan as an effort to stop Pakistan's reliance on Japanese made electric automobile parts and Microsoft negroid propylon technology.

 Vlektra

-Vlektra makes macho-looking sports electric bikes and is based in Karachi.
+Vlektra makes electric bikes and is based in Karachi.

 Possible players in the future

 Nissan, Hyundai, and Renault have been in talks with the Ministry of Industries and Production for producing locally manufactured electric cars in the country.

 Rahmat Group has plans on bringing electric cars to Pakistan.
 As per Dawn News, the group has already acquired 25 acres of land to establish an electrical complex at Nooriabad.
 At the initial stage, the group will produce electric buses to tap the transport market, and in the second phase, a manufacturing plant would be established at the complex to produce electric cars and two-wheelers.
-As per the reports, Rahmat Group will partner with two Chinese manufacturers to turn its plans into a reality.
-One company will handle the electric car production while the other will assemble electric vans and trucks.
+As per the reports, Rahmat Group will partner with two Chinese manufacturers, one will handle the electric car production while the other will assemble electric vans and trucks.
 The group also plans to develop lithium batteries for buses, cars, and two-wheelers.
 Rahmat Group has signed an agreement with Chinese EVs manufacturer BYD.

 Chongqing Changan Automobile Limited has signed an agreement with Master Motors of Pakistan to assemble and sell their cars in the country.

 Jinbei has collaborated with Zenith Automotive (Pvt) Ltd. to distribute and sell its electric vehicles across the country.

 Al Haj Automotive Private Limited recently signed an agreement with Proton as the exclusive authorised distributor and assemblers of Proton vehicles in Pakistan and have plans to launch their electric vehicles in the country.
-The agreement signing ceremony was held in Kuala Lumpur.

 Dice Foundation had signed an agreement with Technical Education and Vocational Training Authority (TEVTA) to develop EVs.
 The agreement signing ceremony was held in Lahore.
 Their NUR E 75 is Pakistan's first indigenously designed and produced electric car.
-The car has a peak power of 80kW or 108hp and a battery capacity of 35kWh covering 210km.
+The car has a peak power of 80 kW or 108 hp and a battery capacity of 35 kWh covering 210 km.
 Its first prototype was unveiled on 15 August 2022.

-Pakistan in collaboration with China has introduced its first-ever electric car company, Topsun Motors, which inaugurated its showroom in Jail Road of Lahore on 3 January 2020.
+Pakistan, in collaboration with China, has introduced its first-ever electric car company, Topsun Motors, which inaugurated its showroom in Jail Road of Lahore on 3 January 2020.

 Electric buses

-On 26 August 2020, An agreement was signed between China’s Skywell Automobile and Pakistan's Daewoo Express to introduce electric buses in Pakistan.
-According to deal, Skywell Automobiles will provide its electric buses for the Pakistan market in Phase-1, and in Phase 2, shall set up a manufacturing plant for producing electric vehicles in Pakistan.
+On 26 August 2020, an agreement was signed between China’s Skywell Automobile and Pakistan's Daewoo Express to introduce electric buses in Pakistan.
+According to the deal, Skywell Automobiles will provide electric buses for the Pakistan market in Phase 1, and in Phase 2, the company shall set up a manufacturing plant for producing electric vehicles in Pakistan.